vrandall66/front-end-submissions-public/1706/mod-3/personal-project/rufus_welsh/betweenfriends-pitch.md

 - display center map
 - rework actions & reducers to better use store
 - wrote thunk API for GPS API query

+#### Deliverable for next checkin

+- have components styled
+- look for ways to consolidte some of the reducers into a single reducer.
+- start testing actions / reducers
+- have ability to search for locations within the radius
+  - maybe show locations on map as well.